-3.2 Period of registration until submission

-3.2.1 The MRes degree requires 12 months of full-time study or up to 24 months of part-time study; the maximum period of registration is 36 months.
+- 3.2 Period of registration until submission - 3.2.1 The MRes degree requires 12 months of full-time study or up to 24 months of part-time study; the maximum period of registration is 36 months.
 The DProf programmes of study should take a minimum of 4 and a maximum of 8 calendar years part-time.
 Depending on the terms of the studentship, the expectation is that the MPhil degree should take 24-36 months full-time or up to 6 years part-time and the PhD degree should take 36-48 months full-time or up to 6 years part-time.
-The minimum period of registration for the MPhil and PhD degrees is two calendar years or the equivalent in part-time study.
+The minimum period of registration for the MPhil and PhD degrees is two years or the equivalent in part-time study.
 The maximum period of registration until submission is 48 months for an MPhil and 60 months for a PhD (pro-rata for part-time students), excluding approved periods of interruption.
-Full- or part-time fees will apply throughout these periods of registration.

-3.2.2 It is the College's expectation that students complete their work and submit their thesis within the period specified in their offer of study.

-3.2.3 Any request for an extension beyond the period specified in the offer of study up to a maximum of four years (pro-rata for part-time study) must come from the supervisor and be endorsed by the grant holder.
-The case needs to be made on the basis of the whole period of study since initial registration, explaining why the student has not been able to complete within the originally allotted time, estimating the time which the student will need to complete and advising on an appropriate extension.
+Full- or part-time fees will apply throughout these periods of registration. - 3.2.2 It is the College's expectation that students complete their work and submit their thesis within the period specified in their offer of study. - 3.2.3 Any request for an extension beyond the period specified in the offer of study up to a maximum of four years (pro-rata for part-time study) should normally come from the supervisor and be endorsed by the grant holder (where applicable).
+Extension requests must be submitted in a timely manner and requests submitted within one month of the end of the studentship will only be considered in exceptional circumstances.
+The case needs to be made on the basis of the whole period of study since initial registration, explaining why the student has not been able to submit within the originally allotted time, estimating the time which the student will need to complete (including a timeline) and advising on an appropriate period of extension.
 Extensions must be approved by the Head of the Graduate School and the Vice-Principal for Research and Innovation and can be refused.
 Normally only one extension will be permitted.
-Students who do not submit within the period of extension will be asked to attend a meeting of the Student Performance and Development group which will advise on continuation or discontinuation of study.
+Students who do not submit within the period of extension will be asked to attend a meeting with a SPD panel which will advise on continuation or discontinuation of study.

-3.2.4 Requests for an extension to the 4 year submission deadline will NOT normally be considered and College guidelines regarding allowable reasons for an extension should be followed.

-3.3 Requirement to remain in good academic standing

-3.3.1 In order to remain in good academic standing, all students are required to maintain active study and a satisfactory standard of work.
-Failure to do so may result in a requirement to withdraw from the RVC.

-3.3.2 In order to demonstrate that students are actively studying they will be expected to keep in regular contact with their supervisors, irrespective of geographical location, and submit work regularly in accordance with a schedule agreed with supervisors.
+- 3.2.4 Requests for an extension to the 4 year submission deadline will NOT normally be considered and College guidelines regarding allowable reasons for an extension should be followed. - 3.3 Requirement to remain in good academic standing - 3.3.1 In order to remain in good academic standing, all students are required to maintain active study and a satisfactory standard of work.
+Failure to do so may result in a requirement to withdraw from the RVC. - 3.3.2 In order to demonstrate that students are actively studying they will be expected to keep in regular contact with their supervisors, irrespective of geographical location, and submit work regularly in accordance with a schedule agreed with supervisors.
 It is the responsibility of students to ensure that supervisors are kept informed about any barriers to their satisfactory progress.

-3.3.3 Students will be informed of any concerns about the standard of their work, either by their supervisor (during normal supervision sessions or in written comments on work submitted) or as a result of formal appraisal.
+Failure to maintain contact may lead to an SPD referral. - 3.3.3 Students will be informed of any concerns about the standard of their work, either by their supervisor (during normal supervision sessions or in written comments on work submitted) or as a result of formal appraisal.
 Students should take any such concerns expressed seriously and ensure that they take steps to improve the standard of their work.